dthung99/Image_guided_Navigation_for_Robotics_Final_Project/README.md

 In `Extension Wizard`, select `Select Extension`, go to \<your_download_folder\>/Needle_Path_planning.
 And click `Select Folder`.
 A window will pop up to ask you to load the extension.
 Click `Yes`
 ![image](https://github.com/dthung99/Image_guided_Navigation_for_Robotics_MSc_Project/assets/155381330/0e099e5c-dbdf-4611-9459-1f758e4713c1)

-You now can use the extension as other extension in 3D slicer!!!
+You now can use the extension as other extension in 3D slicer !!!
 ![image](https://github.com/dthung99/Image_guided_Navigation_for_Robotics_MSc_Project/assets/155381330/52600035-8068-47ed-9cb9-7868822996f4)

 The extension take `vtkMRMLMarkupsFiducialNode` and `vtkMRMLLabelVolumeNode` as input and plan a path to the brain.
 Make sure to use correct data type!

 Run and wait !!!.
-I did test on a very big dataset and it will take about 8-20s depending on your requirements Then `select Prepare data to send to ROS` to prepare data for sending to ROS!!!
+I did test on a very big dataset and it will take about 8-20s depending on your requirements Then `select Prepare data to send to ROS` to prepare data for sending to ROS !!!

 ## ROS
 Download this repository and unzip it on your Virtual Machine.
 Or